 - Walk straight, you will see an open-air carpark within five minutes.
 Tteuran is right in front of this carpark, this is what it looks like from the outside.

-If I remember correctly, Tteuran is closed on Mondays.
-You can try dropping them a message on Facebook to check their opening hours.
+I think Tteuran is closed on Mondays.
+You can try dropping them a message on Facebook to check opening hours.